-No more wasted leftover mashers–your family will beg you to make this over and over again.
-I make these heavenly little bites of goodness often, splitting them open and loading them with honey ham and a slice of cheddar for a quick hot breakfast, pairing them with a hearty soup or stew at lunch, or to sop up gravy alongside meats.
+No more wasted leftover mashers–your family will beg you to make this repeatedly.
+I often make these heavenly little bites of goodness, splitting them open and loading them with honey ham and a slice of cheddar for a quick hot breakfast, pairing them with a hearty soup or stew at lunch, or to sop up gravy alongside meats.

 Undoubtedly, you will find many uses, too!

 Why I Prefer to Make Potato Drop Biscuits Instead of Rolled Biscuits

 Before we get to the recipe, let’s look at why you’d make potato drop biscuits instead of rolling them.

 What is a drop biscuit?